 Sameer Rehman: Largest Single-Institution Cohort for Lung Ablation Outcomes in Treating Inoperable Early-Stage Lung Cancer

-Sameer Rehman, Cardiothoracic & Interventional Radiologist at Desert Radiology, Director of Imaging Quality at Valley Health System, Director of Tumor Ablation Program at VHS; National Advisory Board for Radiology Partners, shared a about a recent article he and his colleagues co-authored, adding:
+Sameer Rehman, Cardiothoracic & Interventional Radiologist at Desert Radiology, Director of Imaging Quality at Valley Health System, Director of Tumor Ablation Program at VHS; National Advisory Board for Radiology Partners, shared about a recent article he and his colleagues co-authored, adding:

 The 3 year local tumor control achived by minimally invasive lung cryoablation procedure was 89.6% in a cohort of 176 patients.
 The 3 year survival outcomes were comparable to surgery, SBRT and other ablative approaches.”